-If you don’t have Coeur à la Crème moulds, I think you could try small clean yoghurt cartons with holes pierced in the bottom.
+If you don’t have Coeur à la Crème moulds you could try a small plastic colander.

 Serves 6, draining time, overnight.

-- 250g very fresh ricotta cheese.
+250g very fresh ricotta cheese put through a fine sieve.
 Believe me, the fact it’s fresh makes a huge difference.

-- Fresh raspberries, or raspberry coulis to serve.
+Fresh raspberries and elderflower liqueur, or raspberry coulis to serve.

-Place the moulds on a tray and line with damp muslin cloth.
-Fill with the cream mixture, cover with the muslin and drain in the refrigerator overnight.
-Carefully turn out the hearts onto serving plates and serve with berries or coulis.
+Place the mould on a tray and line with damp muslin cloth.
+Fill with the cream mixture, fold over the muslin and drain in the refrigerator overnight.
+Carefully turn out the heart onto a serving platter and serve with raspberries and a drizzle of elderflower liqueur, or raspberry coulis.